What’s the difference between destructive vs nondestructive book scanning?

-Having the appropriate Scanner using a V or Flat supportive cradle and Glass Platen ensures there will be no damage to the book through the scanning process.
-It will actually extend the life of the scanned document because you’re individually opening every page and allowing it to breath for a short period of time.
+Having the appropriate Scanner using a V or Flat supportive cradle and Glass Platen ensures there will be no damage to the book throughout the scanning process.
+It will actually extend the life of the scanned document because you’re individually opening every page and allowing it to breathe for a short period of time.

 The result is a perfect rendition of the book, ledger, or whatever it may be, without any risk of damage.

-The collection had many instances of multiple copies, some they only had the one copy.
-Obviously the ones with only one copy, we used our book scanners, and where they had multiple copies we were authorized to guillotine the spine of the gazettes and utilise our High Speed Document Scanner.
+The collection had many instances of multiple copies and for some, they only had the one copy.
+Obviously, for the ones with only one copy, we used our book scanners, and where they had multiple copies we were authorized to guillotine the spine of the gazettes and utilize a High-Speed document Scanner.